Doctoral research | FAQ about starting a doctorate at the UDE

 Are you unsure which path best suits you and your goals?
 Feel free to make an appointment with us.

-What are the requirements for doing a PhD at the UDE?
+What are the requirements for working towards a doctorate at the UDE?

 The departments or faculties have the sole right to award doctoral degrees.
 They determine the requirements, the procedure, and the rules for doctorates at our university.
 These rules are laid down in the published doctoral regulations of the respective faculty, which in turn are based on the UDE's model regulations governing doctoral proceedings.